jtblin/syncho/README.md

 ## Benchmarks

-NB: all the existing Fibers modules are pretty fast and the cost of Fibers is marginal.
+NB: all the existing Fibers modules are in general pretty fast and the cost of fibers is marginal.
 The longer the IO takes, the more marginal it becomes to the point of being insignificant.
-I have to admit that I am a sucker for performance and I like to optimize to the extreme.
-That said I am using this module for an API that receives thousands of requests per second, and when you're bootstrapping a startup the cost of running servers does matter.

-TL;DR `synchronous` is the fastest (from 5% to 50 times faster than `sync`) of all fibers modules on every benchmark, and almost as fast as using asynchronous code except when running synchronous functions in parallel.
+TL;DR `syncho` is the fastest (from 5% to 50 times faster than `sync`) of all fibers modules on every benchmark, and almost as fast as using asynchronous code except when running synchronous functions in parallel.
 It is even faster than using the `async` module (I haven't tested other asynchronous control-flow modules) and often faster than using raw fibers directly.